sparky8512/usb-pwm-fan/README.md

 The [plugin](plugin) directory has the source code for a plugin to Rémi Mercier's [Fan Control](https://getfancontrol.com/) program that will allow it to access fans connected to USB devices running this project's firmware.
 Note that this is a Windows-only application.

+This plugin currently only supports the first fan (the one connected on pins `D9` and `D2`) per USB device.

 ### Installation

 Binary releases of the plugin can be found in the [Releases](https://github.com/sparky8512/usb-pwm-fan/releases) section of this repository.